-Mark-recapture data for 2006-2013 provided limited information about survey life for each species.
-Also due to high flow events, no estimates of survey life were conducted during 2014.
+Mark-recapture data for 2006-2015 provided limited information about survey life for each species.
+Three estimates of survey life were conducted during 2015, a high number for a monitoring season.
 Obtaining estimates of survey life requires conducting multiple (minimum of three) consecutive surveys of the entire study area every few days following a tagging event, and this was frequently not possible due to unsuitable survey conditions.
-A total of 15 estimates of survey life were obtained, six for Chum, three for Coho, four for Pink and two for Chinook (Table 2.2).
+A total of 18 estimates of survey life were obtained, seven for Chum, three for Coho, six for Pink and two for Chinook

+(Table 2.2).
 Based on the area-under-the-tag-depletion curve method (Perrin and Irvine 1990), mean survey life values ranged from 7.5 days for Chum, to 16.4 days for Coho.
-Observations of maximum survey life (maximum number of days between when a fish was tagged and subsequently detected) ranged from 16 days for Chum to 28 days for Coho (Table 2.2; Appendix 2.1).
+Based on estimates from the Coquitlam River, the maximum survey life (maximum number of days between when a fish was tagged and subsequently detected) ranged from 16 days for Chum to 28 days for Coho (Table 2.2; Appendix 2.1).
 Survey life estimates for salmon in the Coquitlam River were less than mean values reported for the same species in other streams, but were still within the reported range (see next section), suggesting that survey life is relatively short in the Coquitlam River.
 However, survey life estimates for the Coquitlam River are biased low to some degree because salmon were present in the study area for an unknown period of time prior to being captured (as opposed to being captured while migrating past a weir).
 This problem was likely exacerbated by the fact that during many of the mark-recapture experiments, fish were captured and tagged in spawning areas in the upstream index sites in order to better distribute tags for the purpose of estimating observer efficiency (see above).
 Additionally, in order to compute estimates of survey life it was necessary to assume that observer efficiency remained constant across a series of surveys following a tagging event.
-Yet, in several of the mark-recapture experiments, the number of tagged fish detected actually increased from one survey to the next, indicating that observer efficiency had increased over time, rather than remaining constant, which would lead to a negative bias in the estimate of survey life.
+Yet, in several of the markrecapture experiments, the number of tagged fish detected actually increased from one survey to the next, indicating that observer efficiency had increased over time, rather than remaining constant, which would lead to a negative bias in the estimate of survey life.
 By the same token, a decline in observer efficiency over time would lead to positive bias in estimates of survey life.

-Similar to observer efficiency, survey life experiments were skewed towards the early-to mid-spawning period.
-For Pacific survey life tends to be greater for early-run fish compared with those spawning later in the season (Perrin and Irvine, 1990).
+Similar to observer efficiency, survey life experiments were skewed towards the early- to mid-spawning period.
+For Pacific salmon, survey life tends to be greater for early-run fish compared with those spawning later in the season (Perrin and Irvine, 1990).
 Without more survey life experiments later in the spawning season, we won't be able to confirm the magnitude of difference between early and late run fish.